How Brands are Using

-Those unsuspecting fans could never have guessed where the world of advertising would be in 2020 (or that ads during the biggest football game of the year would be upwards of five million dollars for 30s seconds).
-And marketers could have never dreamed of the ways they would be able to reach an audience.
+Those unsuspecting fans could never have guessed where the world of advertising would be in 2021 (or that ads during the biggest football game of the year would be upwards of $5 million for 30s seconds).
+And marketers could never have dreamed of the ways they would be able to reach an audience.

 Today we can engage with our consumers virtually anywhere thanks to smartphone technology.
 All they have to do is get on social media to see our carousel ads, videos…and how a couch will look in their living room.

 Yes.
 Consumers can get one notch further down the marketing funnel thanks to a little thing called augmented reality (AR).

 We saw it first with things like Pokémon Go and Snapchat Filters.
 But the world of AR has gone way beyond dancing hot dogs.

 Here are a couple of ways brands are using AR to up their engagement ante:

 Try Before You Buy